 Thankfully, the visa application process is very quick and can be done electronically using the Australian Electronic Travel Authority (ETA) system.

-Cost: There is no charge for the ETA itself, but if you do it online, the service charge fee is AUD20.
+How much does an Australian visa cost?
+There is no charge for the ETA itself, but if you do it online, the service charge fee is AUD $20.
 Reportedly, you pay less if you get it through certain travel agents, though there’s the hassle of applying in person.

 This is another surprising country on the list, considering the number of Singaporeans who have relatives in India.